AntiRain114/plant-monitor/README.md

 - Arduino IDE
 - Libraries: ESP8266WiFi, ESP8266WebServer, ezTime, PubSubClient, DHT, DHT_U

+## Plant Introduction: Rosemary

+- Rosemary (scientific name: Rosmarinus officinalis) is a common herb known for its aromatic and culinary uses.
+It is a versatile plant loved by many chefs and gardening enthusiasts.

+- Optimal Temperature:

+- Rosemary thrives in warm climates.
+The optimal temperature range for its growth is typically between 15°C to 30°C (59°F to 86°F).
+Within this range, it can grow vigorously and remain healthy.
+Optimal Air Humidity:

+- Rosemary generally adapts well to low humidity environments.
+It can thrive in relatively dry air conditions.
+Typical indoor humidity (relative humidity) ranging from 40% to 60% is usually suitable.
+Optimal Soil Moisture:

+- Rosemary requires well-draining soil, which means the soil should be kept moderately moist but not overly saturated.
+It's recommended to wait for the top layer of the soil to dry out before watering again to ensure the soil doesn't become too wet.
+Rosemary is a relatively easy-to-care-for plant and is usually known to prefer abundant sunlight and well-ventilated growth conditions.
+This multifunctional herb is not only used for culinary purposes but also finds applications in medicinal and decorative settings.
+By managing the right temperature, humidity, and soil moisture, you can successfully cultivate rosemary in your home or garden, enjoying its unique aroma and versatility.

 ## Installation and Setup

 1. Install the Arduino IDE and required libraries.